swarajendait/questly/README.md

 ## Usage

 - Launch the app
-- Choose a category or generate one using AI
+- Generate a Category based on your interests using AI.
-- Receive daily challenges and track progress
+- Choose a Quest and complete it and receive an AI generated feedback for your response.

 ---